Installing a Dampp-Chaser® in a Yamaha HQ100

 What can I do about mold?

-When cleaning mold, I’ve found 12% hydrogen peroxide to be an optimal cleaner.
+I’ve found 12% hydrogen peroxide to be an optimal cleaner.
 I purchase 1-gallon containers of 12% peroxide.
 This peroxide is devastating to mold, but needs to be handled with gloves, safety glasses, and caution.
-In addition to being highly effective against mold, peroxide ultimately leaves behind nothing but oxygen.
+In addition to being highly effective against mold, peroxide ultimately leaves behind nothing but oxygen, which makes it uniquely clean.

-(Please note that most studies I’ve seen imply that returns rapidly diminish after a 10% concentration, so purchasing higher concentrations of peroxide simply endangers the user without more effectively killing mold.)
+Most studies I’ve seen imply that returns rapidly diminish after a 10% concentration, so purchasing higher concentrations of peroxide simply endangers the user without more effectively killing more mold.

-A dehumidification system must be installed directly inside the piano.
-You can either install an entire Dampp-Chaser® Piano Life Saver System, which both keeps the piano dehumidified and humidified when the weather is dry, or you can install their dehumidifier only system.
+If you have mold, a dehumidification system must be installed directly inside the piano.
+You can either install an entire Dampp-Chaser® Piano Life Saver System, which both keeps the piano dehumidified and humidified when the weather is dry.
+Or you can install their dehumidifier only system.
 The dehumidifier is all that’s necessary for controlling mold.
-These work really very well, and will (under all by that most extraordinary circumstances), keep the interior of the piano cabinet below 40% humidity.
-Most mold won’t grow well or germinate below about 80% humidity, and most of the data I’ve seen has implied all strains are effectively unable to germinate below 60%.
-This humidity control is absolutely mandatory for controlling mold from here on, even if we think we’ve killed basically all of it.

 Finally, consider a humidity monitor.
 This is a tiny sensor installed inside the piano, which will operate on battery power, and will set off an alarm (in the form of an email or text message) if the relative humidity clears a certain threshold (such as 50%).
 You’ll get an immediate alert if there’s the potential for mold to grow inside the cabinet, and can correct it quickly.
 Most likely, this would happen if the dehumidifier were unplugged.